 If another party was at fault, he or she should have to help you deal with the financial fallout of your accident.
 Fortunately, Washington law makes provisions for victims in your situation.

 You have the option to file a personal injury claim against the at-fault driver or other party to recover the compensation you need in order to handle your car accident.
 It may be your only option, and it isn’t likely to be easy.
-But a Seattle car accident lawyer from Craig Swapp & Associates can help you obtain the compensation you’re entitled to.
+But a Seattle car accident attorney from Craig Swapp & Associates can help you obtain the compensation you’re entitled to.

 Central to filing a successful Seattle car accident claim is understanding the nature and severity of your injuries.
 Start with injury type.
-Then, consult with your doctors to gain an understanding of how your injuries will affect your life, how much recovery time you’ll require, how much pain you will feel, and other aspects of your injury.
+Then, consult with your doctors to gain an understanding of how your injuries will affect your life, how much recovery time you’ll require, how much pain you will feel, and other aspects of your injuries.

 From Cause to Fault